 - low-level laser therapy (LLLT).

 How does cold-laser therapy work?
-Low-level light in different wavelengths is applied to the targeted area where your body tissue will absorb the light.
+Low-level light in different wavelengths are applied to the targeted area where your body tissue will absorb the light.
 The red light creates a reaction and the cells that are damaged respond with a physiological reaction enticing regeneration.
 The photons of the laser light heal a damaged cell by stimulating the powerhouse of the cell.

 When you are looking to treat superficial tissue, between 600 and 700 nanometers (nm) is used.
 For more intense treatment, between 780 and 950 (nm) is used.